Lord Rama Story in English

 Rama, Lakshmana and Sita then went to the forest that is known as the Dandaka forest, Dandakaranya.
 This forest was on the banks of the river Godavari and there was a beautiful lgrove inside the forest known as Panchavati.
 They built a hut there and resolved to live there.

-There was a Rakshasa woman named Shurpanakha.
+There was a Rakshasa woman named Surpanakha.
 She happened to come to the place where Rama Lakshmana and Sita had built their hut.
-Shurpanakha liked Rama so much that she wanted to marry Rama and eat up Lakshmana and Sita.
-But Lakshmana cut off Shurpanakha’s nose and ears with his sword.
+Surpanakha liked Rama so much that she wanted to marry Rama and eat up Lakshmana and Sita.
+But Lakshmana cut off Surpanakha’s nose and ears with his sword.

-Shurpanakha fled to brother Khara and demanded revenge.
+Surpanakha fled to brother Khara and demanded revenge.
 Khara and fourteen thousand other demons (Rakshasas) attacked Rama, but they were all killed by Rama.
-Shurpanakha then went to her other brother Ravana, the king of Lanka.
+Surpanakha then went to her other brother Ravana, the king of Lanka.

 Rama and Lakshmana were greatly distressed to find Sita missing and they looked for her everywhere.
 Rama made friends with the monkey Sugriva.
 He killed Sugriva’s brother Bali and made Sugriva the king of monkeys.
 The monkeys were sent off in all the four directions to for Sita.